Single-Particle Mobility Edge without Disorder

 The ME can also be obtained more simply by using a self-consistent theory \cite{duthie2021self}.
 That is, by studying the imaginary part of the self-energy obtained from the local Green's function, $G_n(t)=-i\Theta(t)\langle n|e^{-iHt}|n\rangle$.
 To the first order of the self-energy expansion, $E_\text{ME}$ obeys \cite{duthie2021self}

-where $\langle\langle \,\cdot\, \rangle\rangle=\frac{1}{N_0}\sum_{i_0}\frac{1}{2\pi }\int \cdot \, d\phi$ denotes average over $\phi$ and all the possible end sites $i_0$ (the number of which is $N_0$), e.g. if $\kappa=Q$ then there are $Q$ kinds of end sites: one with the Stark potential, and the $Q-1$ others with zero potential.
+where $\langle\langle \,\cdot\, \rangle\rangle=\frac{1}{N_0}\sum_{i_0}\frac{1}{2\pi }\int \cdot \, d\phi$ denotes the average over $\phi$ and all the possible end sites $i_0$ (the number of which is $N_0$), e.g. if $\kappa=Q$ then there are $Q$ kinds of end sites: one with the Stark potential, and the $Q-1$ others with zero potential.
 For $\kappa=2$, we get the same result as the previous method from Avila's theory, $E_\text{ME} = 2/F$.
 Note that for $\kappa>2$, the mosaic model has repeating zero potential of length more than two.
 This typically demands a higher order theory which can be obtained in a recursive manner from the self-consistent theory \cite{duthie2021localisation}.
-However, for our model the first-order approximation, which results in $E_\text{ME} = (2/F)^\frac{1}{\kappa-1}$ for any $\kappa>1$, performs relatively well for small $\kappa$'s.
-This is particularly useful since the exact result [Eq.~(\ref{me})] may require solving high-order polynomial equation.
+However, for our model the first-order approximation, which results in $\tilde E_\text{ME} = (2/F)^{1/(\kappa-1)}$ for any $\kappa>1$, performs relatively well for small $\kappa$'s.
+This is particularly useful since the exact result [Eq.~(\ref{me})] may require solving a high-order polynomial equation.

 \textit{Localization properties.}---We numerically diagonalize the model defined in Eq.~(\ref{model}) for $L=100$ sites with open boundary conditions; $\phi=0$ is set hereafter.
 The degree of localization of an eigenstate can be quantified using the Inverse Participation Ratio (IPR).
-The IPR for a $k$-th normalized eigenstate $\psi_k$ is given as
+The IPR for a $k$-th normalized eigenstate $\psi_k$ is given from the moment

-For localized eigenstates, IPR is maximized $\sim 1$, while for an ergodic state, it is of the order $1/L$.
+by choosing $q=2$, whereas $D_q$ is the fractal dimension.
+For localized eigenstates, $I_q=1$ or $D_q=0$, for an ergodic state, $I_q=0$ (order of $1/L$) or $D_q=1$, and $0<D_q<1$ for fractal states \cite{aoki1986fractal,huckestein1995scaling,janssen1998statistics,de2014anderson}.
 The IPR and energy spectra for $\kappa=2$ and $\kappa=6$ are shown in Figs. \ref{fig:IPR}(a) and (b), respectively.
-We superimpose the IPR with the analytical result from Eq.~(\ref{me}) and the approximate one, $E_\text{ME} = (2/F)^\frac{1}{\kappa-1}$, from Eq.~(\ref{duthie}).
-It can be seen that the exact MEs are in excellent agreement with the numerical IPR map, while the approximate MEs match qualitatively for all $\kappa$ and always underestimate the localization edge for $F/J\ll 1$.
-For $\kappa=6$, the approximate ME slightly deviates from the exact one, but still maintains the accuracy particularly for large $F/J$.
+We superimpose the IPR with the analytical result from Eq.~(\ref{me}) and the approximate one, $\tilde E_\text{ME}$.
+It can be seen that the exact $E_\text{ME}$ are in excellent agreement with the numerical IPR map, whereas $\tilde E_\text{ME}$ match qualitatively for all $\kappa$ and always underestimate the localization edge for $F/J\ll 1$.
+For $\kappa=6$, Fig. \ref{fig:IPR}(b), $\tilde E_\text{ME}$ slightly deviates from $E_\text{ME}$, but is still accurate, particularly, for large $F/J$.